 Excessive dog gas may be caused by a less-than-ideal diet.
 If the ingredients in your dog’s food are hard for him to digest, it might result in burping, stomach gurgling or flatulence.
 Large amounts of dog gas or very foul-smelling dog gas may also be signs of issues like inflammatory bowel disease or intestinal parasites.

-“In uncomplicated cases when there’s not an underlying medical problem, probiotics are fantastic,” Dr. Jensen advises.
+“In uncomplicated cases when there’s not an underlying medical problem, probiotics are fantastic,” Dr. Jensen advises in regards to treating dog gas.
 “Probiotics vary in their potency and in the evidence behind the specific preparation of probiotic, so definitely visit with your veterinarian so he or she can recommend which probiotics would be best for your pet.”

 Although it’s safe to give your dog small amounts of plain yogurt as a healthy snack, he likely won’t reap many benefits from the probiotics found in yogurt.
 “Let’s face it, dogs and cats eat things that we would never dream of,” Dr. Jensen says.
 “They have pretty robust digestive systems.
 Because of that, the probiotics that you find in yogurt are just not potent enough to get to the intestinal tract of our domestic pets.”